codam-coding-college/codam-web-greeter/README.md

 ---

+## Features

+- Responsive design
+- Display upcoming events and exams from the Intranet
+- Prevent students from signing in with their regular account during exams
+- Greeter can be used as a lock screen when someone is already logged in (replacement for ft_lock)
+- Customizable background images

+## Screenshots

+*Coming soon*

 ## Installation

 > Caution: make sure you know how to restore your system if something goes wrong.
 This theme is made specifically for Codam and if it doesn't work elsewhere, you're on your own.